Two fluid anisotropic dark energy models in a scale invariant theory: Summary and Conclusions

 \section{Summary and Conclusions}

-There has been a continuous trial to understand the dark driven late time cosmic acceleration.
-Different dark energy models have been proposed in this context.
-Also, it is required further that, many other dark energy models should also be constructed to extend our understanding regarding the dark side of the universe.
-In the present work, keeping in view of the late time acceleration phenomena, we reconstructed some cosmological models considering an anisotropic Bianchi $V$ universe in the frame work of a simple scale invariant gravity theory as proposed by Wesson.
+In the present work, we reconstructed some cosmological models in the frame work of Wesson's scale invariant gravity theory.
 The scale invariant theory we have adopted has already been claimed by Wesson to be a simple one that has passed some tests and may be considered superior to others proposed earlier.
 The gauge function is considered to depend only on cosmic time in a reciprocal manner.
-The matter field is considered to be composed of two non interacting fluids namely the usual bulk viscous fluid and that of the dark energy fluid.
-Pressure anisotropy is considered along different spatial directions.
-At late times, the deceleration parameter is considered to be negative and is slowly time varying or practically a constant.
-A negative value of the deceleration parameter simulates an accelerating universe.
-Alternately, this constant deceleration parameter leads to two different laws for the volumetric expansion namely power law of expansion and de Sitter solution.
+We consider non interacting bulk viscous cosmic fluid and dark energy as the source of matter field.
+Pressure anisotropy is assumed along different directions.
+Power law and de Sitter expansion laws are considered in the work.
 From the reconstructed models, we have studied the dynamics of the universe through the dark energy EoS parameter.
 The skewness parameter or pressure anisotropies are also calculated.
 The role of a bulk viscous fluid in addition to dark components is also investigated.

-We found that the skewness parameters dynamically evolve with the cosmic expansion.
-Along the x-axis, the dark energy pressure is the same as that of the total dark pressure contribution.
+We found that the skewness parameters evolve dynamically with time.
+Along the x-axis, pressure anisotropy is negligible.
 In the two other spatial directions, i.e. y- and z- direction, the pressure anisotropies behaves just like the mirror image of one another.
 In the power law model, the pressure anisotropies almost remain constant through out the cosmic evolution.
 However, at future phase, they tend to increase.
-In the de Sitter model, at early times, the universe is predicted to have almost isotropic fluid which becomes anisotropic with the growth of cosmic time.
-At late phase of cosmic evolution, the pressure anisotropy again tend to decrease.
-Over all, the pressure anisotropy can not be removed altogether even at late times and there remains a residual pressure anisotropy at late phase of evolution.
+In the de Sitter model, at early times, the universe is predicted to have almost isotropic fluid which becomes anisotropic with time.
+At late phase, pressure anisotropy again tends to decrease.
+There remains a residual pressure anisotropy even at late phase.
 The presence of a non interacting bulk viscous cosmic fluid along with the dark fluid does not substantially affect the dynamics of pressure anisotropy.